 1950-2015: By 2015, our congregation grows to over 450 members.
 Our current property, purchased in 1964, undergoes several additions.

 1999: With a capital campaign totaling nearly $1,000,000, we nearly double our square footage with the construction of our Meeting Room and additional office and classroom space.

 2011-2014: Green Spaces Capital Campaign supports improved landscaping and parking, energy efficient windows and doors, better playground and drainage.

 Today: We have a membership of over 500, and our staff includes ordained ministers as well as professionals in charge of religious education, church administration, membership, and music.

 To send comments about “Our History and Our Traditions” to Elof Carlson, our congregation’s historian, click here.

-Elof Carlson, our designation congregational historian, has written about 100 Prologue UU History for You pieces for our semimonthly newsletter since 2012.
+Elof Carlson, our designated congregational historian, has written about 100 Prologue UU History for You pieces for our semimonthly newsletter since 2012.
 These have been compiled chronologically with five accompanying short essays as an e-book for you to download or read.
 The surprising effect of reading the Prologue Histories in chronological order is that they create a history of the Unitarian and Universalist movements:

-Plus: a site of broader historical interest:
+Plus, a site of broader historical interest: